 I discuss some other exit methods in the Complete Method Stock Swing Trading Course along with some other tips on when to avoid trend channel trades.

 Regardless of how close or far the stock is from the stop loss or profit target, exit every trade the day before earnings announcements.

 Earnings announcements can cause large gaps in the stock price, meaning you could end up losing much more than you expect if the price gaps below your stop loss.
 A stock can gap 10%, 20%, or even 50% or more on an earnings announcement….even in seemingly stable companies.

 We have looked at entry points, stop losses, and profit targets.
 Now we need to discuss how those three points relate to each other.

 I am typically not interested in a trend channel trade unless my potential profit (the difference between profit target and entry point) is at least three times my risk (the difference between the entry point and stop loss).

-TradingView Charts offer a cool “long position” or “short position” tool that allows you to set your entry, stop loss, and profit target so you can see it visually, and it also calculates your reward:risk.
+TradingView Charts offer a useful “long position” or “short position” tool that allows you to set your entry, stop loss, and profit target so you can see it visually, and it also calculates your reward:risk.

 It’s important to notice the process of how we determine our reward:risk.
 We don’t pick a reward:risk ratio and then pick our stop loss or profit target based on it.
 We analyze the stock and pick our entry, stop loss, and profit target based on that analysis first.
 We then determine the reward:risk.
 Only if the reward:risk is attractive to us do we take the trade.